anthony9981/react-camera-pro-with-torch/README.md

 ### Methods

 - `takePhoto(): string` - Returns a base64 encoded string of the taken image.
-- `switchCamera(): 'user'|'environment'` - Switches the camera - user to environment or environment to user.
-Returns the new value 'user' or 'environment'.
+- `switchCamera(): void` - Switches between the different cameras of the device depending on if chosen 'front' or 'back' in `facingMode` prop.
-- `getNumberOfCameras(): number` - Returns number of available cameras.
 - `toggleTorch(): void` - Toggles between on and off state of torch.
 - `flashStatus(): Boolean` - Returns if torch is supported by the current stream or not.